 Analytical sensitivity is the percentage of scoreable interphase cells with the expected normal signal pattern.
-A minimum of 100 interphase cells were analysed for each of 25 fixed cell suspensions from bone marrow were deemed negative for a BCR::ABL1 translocation and ASS1 deletion, resulting in a minimum of 2500 nuclei scored for each sample type.
+A minimum of 100 interphase cells were analysed for each of 25 fixed cell suspensions from bone marrow and 25 fixed cell suspensions from peripheral blood that were deemed negative for a BCR::ABL rearrangement resulting in a minimum of 2500 nuclei scored for each sample type.
 The sensitivity data was analysed based on the percentage of cells showing a normal expected signal pattern and expressed as a percentage with a 95% confidence interval.

-Table 2.
-Analytical Sensitivity for the BCR/ABL (ABL1) Plus Translocation, Dual Fusion Probe
+$\underline{\textbf{Table 2.
+Analytical Sensitivity for the BCR/ABL (ABL1) Translocation, Dual Fusion} \\ \underline{\textbf{Probe}}$